Lombiq/eInvoice-Validator/Lombiq.EInvoiceValidator.Sample/Readme.md

 ## Sample Invoices

 The sample invoices are located in the `SampleInvoices` folder.
 They include both CII and UBL formats.
-If you want to update them, check the latest [CEN/TC 434 - EN-16931 - Validation artifacts](https://github.com/ConnectingEurope/eInvoicing-EN16931) repository for the latest samples.
+If you want to update them, check the latest [CEN/TC 434 - EN-16931 - Validation artifacts](https://github.com/ConnectingEurope/eInvoicing-EN16931) repository `cii/examples` and `ubl/examples` folders for the latest samples.
+They might contain other documents than Invoice, e.g. CreditNote, which we don't support.

 ## Contributing and support